AnonymousResearch173/Green_GPT/README.md

-This repository contains the data, scripts, and evaluation outputs used to compare energy-efficiency patterns between human (Stack Overflow) and AI-generated code.
+This repository contains the data, scripts, evaluation outputs, and supplementary materials used to compare energy-efficiency patterns between human (Stack Overflow) and AI-generated code.

+---

-## CSV Files
+## **CSV Files**

 ### **1. DL_Energy_Patterns.csv**